-According to the United States Bureau of the Census, the fastest-growing household type since the 1980s has been the single person.
+The United States Bureau of the Census says the fastest-growing household type since the 1980s has been the single person.
 The same is true in some other countries like the UK and Japan.
 A report says that sixty percent of people living in Stockholm live alone.

 It raises the question of whether it is better to be single living alone or living together in a committed partnership?